Sour dough bread pudding

-While you can typically use just about any bread for a bread pudding.
-Making it with sour dough gives it that extra bit of flavor and texture.
+While you can typically use just about any bread for a bread pudding, making it with sourdough gives it that extra bit of flavor and texture.
+It’s also the perfect way to use up stale bread.
+It reduces food waste as well.
+With this delicious sourdough bread pudding recipe you have a winner on your hands!

-Did you know that I have a big weak spot for bread pudding?
-Or maybe I should begin with telling you I love bread.
+Did you know that I have a big weak spot for bread pudding (or as I sometimes call it a french toast pudding)?
+It is one of my favorite dessert dishes to make.
 It’s just so good.
 And while bread has gotten a lot of bad publicity the last couple of years I still think good bread is delicious and not so bad either.
 Yes sure a factory produced loaf of white bread is filled with sugar, preservatives and other stuff but I am not talking about all that right now.

-Take sour dough : I think most people would agree that it is the best bread you can possibly eat.
-Even Michael Pollan agrees π Ideally home made but that is a skill I have yet to master.
-Or may be I just don’t allow myself the time it takes to make a bread.
+Take sourdough : I think most people would agree that it is the best bread you can possibly eat.
+Even Michael Pollan agrees 😊 Ideally home made but that is a skill I have yet to master.
+Or may be I just don’t allow myself the time it takes to make a homemade bread.

 Buying it from a baker – a good baker – must count too right?
-So the other week I had bought a whole wheat sourdough bread but had quite a bit leftovers.
-And with good bread, it has less preservatives and therefore gets older a bit quicker than that white loaf.
+So the other week I had bought a whole wheat sourdoughbread but had quite a bit of leftover sourdough bread.
+And with good bread, it has less preservatives and therefore gets older a bit quicker than your typical

 Texture